saumya/charaka/README.md

 ### status

 A generic application for admin, clinic, doctor and patient.
+It could be made separate applications.

  - [x] UI Administration
  - [x] UI Doctor